Aneurysm in the brainAneurysm - cerebral; Cerebral aneurysm; Aneurysm - intracranial

 An eye exam may show signs of increased pressure in the brain, including swelling of the optic nerve or bleeding into the retina of the eye.
 A clinical exam may show abnormal eye movement, speech, strength, or sensation.

-The following tests may be used to diagnose a cerebral aneurysm and determine the cause of bleeding in the brain:
+The following tests may be used to diagnose an intracranial or cerebral aneurysm and determine the cause of bleeding in the brain:

 - Cerebral angiography or spiral CT scan angiography (CTA) of the head to show the location and size of the aneurysm